porres/pd-cyclone/README.md

 - <strong>Czaja's era (up to 0.1-Alpha55):</strong> Cjaza (the original author) worked on cyclone from version 01-alpha-01 (2002) to 0.1-alpha-55 (2005).

 - <strong>Hans era (0.1-Alpha-55 and 0.1-Alpha-56):</strong> Hans maintained cyclone from 2005 to 2013.
 The 0.1-Alpha55 version of cyclone is found in most of Pd-Extended versions up to Pd-Extended 0.42-5.
-The last release of Pd-Extended is 0.43.4 from jan-2013 and it carries the 0.1-Alpha56 version of cyclone, which can also be found as "cyclone-v0-0extended" when searching for externals in Pd Vanilla (since Pd Vanilla 0.47-0).
+The last release of Pd-Extended is 0.43.4 from jan-2013 and it carries the 0.1-Alpha56 version of cyclone, which can also be found as "cyclone-v0-0extended" when searching for externals in Pd Vanilla.

 - <strong>Kraan era (0.1-Alpha-57):</strong> The last version currently found in the original cyclone repository is 0.1-alpha-57, which was developed by Fred Jan Kraan, who started maintaining cyclone in dec 2014.
 Although a compiled version for this version was made available at some point, it is not found there anymore and it is officially an "unreleased" version.

 => <strong>Fred Jan Kraan's Repository (0.1-Alpha-57 and 0.2beta):</strong> Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the cyclone library.
 This repository starts with the last snapshot of the original cyclone repository - cyclone version 0.1alpha-57, from october 2015 (found in: <http://puredata.info/downloads/cyclone/releases/0.1-alpha57> - and moves on to a new version (cyclone 0.2)!

-- <strong>Cyclone 0.2-beta:</strong> Cyclone "0.2beta" presents further development on Fred Jan's branch, not available in the original repository.
-This is the last released version of cyclone available.
-It is found in Fred Jan Kraan's repository and also when searching for externals in the latest Pd Vanilla - check https://github.com/electrickery/pd-miXedSon/releases
+Cyclone "0.2beta" presents further development on Fred Jan's branch, not available in the original repository and is found when searching for externals in Pd Vanilla.

 -------